Documentation

 Update the state of the crate with a partial object.

-Keys can either be set to their value type or a mutator function.
+• All values can either take a value of it's type, or a mutator function.

 Type